1971 Great Lakes blizzard: Indiana

 Beginning after dawn on January 26, the northern third of Indiana experienced near blizzard conditions, which deposited 6 in of snow on South Bend, Indiana, over two days.
-Wind gusts of 50 mph caused drifting snow which made many roads impassable and 60 schools boards across the northern Indiana closed their schools, most by late morning on on January 26, and remained closed for January 27.
+Wind gusts of 50 mph caused drifting snow which made many roads impassable and 60 schools boards across the northern Indiana closed their schools, most by late morning on January 26, and remained closed for January 27.
 In central Indiana, 60 mph wind gusts raced through Indianapolis triggering over 200 false fire alarms, ripping the roof off a car dealership, and snapping utility lines, which cut power to thousands of households.

 Michigan

-Beginning early on January 26, the storm inflicted blizzard conditions on large areas of Michigan—from its southern corners to the eastern Upper Peninsula of the state—with wind-driven snow creating zero-visiblity driving conditions on numerous highways and roads.
+Beginning early on January 26, the storm inflicted blizzard conditions on large areas of Michigan—from its southern corners to the eastern Upper Peninsula of the state—with wind-driven snow creating zero-visibility driving conditions on numerous highways and roads.
 In addition, numerous highways were blocked by snow drifts and, while the state's three interstate highways remained open (aside from during crash clean-ups), only single lanes were able to be kept clear in some areas.
 Thousands of cars, trucks and school buses had to be abandoned in huge batches along freeways and other main roads, thereby stranding thousands of motorists.
 Thousands of schools across the state were closed on January 26.